dr0nn1/USVSounder/README.md

 # USV Sounder
 Making an automonus vessel that surveys the seabed, and can detect lobster traps from the data collected from a Multibeam Echo.
+See this [video](https://youtu.be/eW9WCYAyL6I?t=689) for a quick summary of what we have done.
+PS.
+Video is in norwegian

 # Table of Contents
 - [Group](#group)
 - [Balder](#balder)